VSaini11/Safe-Drop/README.md

 - Node.js 18+ and npm
 - MongoDB (or use Docker)
-- Cloudinary account (free tier available)
+- Supabase account (free tier available)

 ### 1. Clone and Setup